-During 2013, the Town entered into a lease agreement as lessee for financing the acquisition of equipment for the Fire Department valued at \$764,466.
-During 2015, the Town entered into a lease agreement as a lessee for financing the acquisition of equipment for the Police Department valued at \$740,348.
-This year, \$312,913 was included in depreciation expense and, the accumulated depreciation of the leased assets at June 30, 2018 is \$752,801.
+During 2015, the Town entered into a lease agreement as a lessee for financing the acquisition of equipment for the Police Department valued at \$1,330,238.
+This year, \$312,913 was included in depreciation expense and the accumulated depreciation of the leased assets at June 30, 2019 is \$1,065,714.
 These lease agreements qualify as a capital lease for accounting purpose, and, therefore, have been recorded at the present value of future minimum lease payments as of the inception date.
+The lease was paid off as of June 30, 2019.